 Quantifying alternative for decision making, time-value of money, project investment evaluation, comparison of alternatives, engineering practice applications, and introduction to value engineering.
 (Plus-minus letter grade only) ENGR 693 Cooperative Education Program (Units: 3-12) Prerequisite: Restricted to upper-division standing or permission of the instructor.
 Intended for engineering majors.
 Supervised employment in an academically relevant field of study.
 Units do not count toward the major.
 May be repeated for a total of 24 units.
 (CR/NC grading only) ENGR 694 Cooperative Education in Engineering (Unit: 1) Prerequisite: Permission of the adviser.
 Written and oral report of work performed with outside agency.
 Evaluation of work by engineering adviser and/or faculty committee.
 May be repeated for up to 8 units.
-(CR/NC grading only) ENGR 696 Engineering Design Project I (Unit: 1) Prerequisites: 18 upper-division ENGR units or ENGR 323; ENGR 302 (may be taken concurrently) or ENGR 478.
+(CR/NC grading only) ENGR 696 Engineering Design Project I (Unit: 1) Prerequisites: Civil Engineering majors with 15 upper-division ENGR units and ENGR 300 and ENGR 323; Mechanical Engineering majors with 18 upper-division ENGR units and ENGR 302 (may be taken concurrently); Computer and Electrical Engineering majors with 18 upper-division ENGR units and ENGR 478.
 Selection of design project, methods of research, time management, and engineering professional practice and ethics.
 ENGR 696 and ENGR 697GW when completed with a C or better satisfy the 3 unit Written English Proficiency/GWAR.
 Laboratory.
 (Plus-minus ABC/NC grading only) ENGR 697GW Engineering Design Project II - GWAR (Units: 2) Prerequisite: GE Area A2; ENGR 696 or equivalent.
 Continued work on a design project with maximum independence under the supervision of a faculty adviser.
 Oral and written project reports required.
 May be repeated in the case of a double major.
-(Plus-minus ABC/NC grading only) Course Attributes: course Attributes.
+(Plus-minus ABC/NC grading only) Course Attributes:

-Graduation Writing Assessment
+· Graduation Writing Assessment

 ENGR 699 Independent Study (Units: 1-3)

 Prerequisite: Approval of division and instructor.